GamerBoss101/GamerBoss101/README.md

 ### Hoi!
 I am SirBlob (aka GamerBoss101) 👋

 Hoi, I am Sir Blob a developer that loves making things.
 I like coding fun projects and playing Video Games.
 Games that I play the most are Minecraft and Genshin Impact.
-A project that I am working on right now is Statcord.
+A project that I am working on right now is TGS. ( You can find this project under Bosstop Studios repositories)

 Languages IK: </br>
 Javascript</br>